Skip to content

 Integration Tips for Max Impact

 Unlocking the full throttle of these agentic AI coding agents isn’t about picking one hero—it’s about architecting a symbiotic stack that amplifies your dev superpowers.
-I’ve battle-tested hybrid workflows that slash cycle times by 70%, turning solo grinds into orchestra-level symphonies.
+I’ve battle-tested hybrid workflows that slash cycle times by approximately 70%, turning solo grinds into orchestra-level symphonies.
 Think of it as assembling your personal Avengers: planners, executors, verifiers, and scalers working in lockstep.
 Here’s the playbook, forged from weeks of cross-agent marathons across monorepos and MVPs.

 Stack ‘Em Like a Pro: Don’t siloed—layer for leverage.
 Start with Claude Code as the master planner: Feed it vague specs (“scale this to 1M users”), let its tree-of-thoughts map subtasks, then handoff to Cursor for blistering IDE execution.
 Cursor’s embeddings nail the nitty-gritty edits; pipe outputs to Devin for end-to-end shipping (PRs, tests, deploys).
 For cloud-heavy?
 Amazon Q orchestrates infra while Replit Agent prototypes UIs.
 My killer combo: Claude plans → Cursor codes → GitHub Copilot Workspace reviews/PRs → OpenCode verifies locally.
 Result?
 A 100k LOC refactor in 45 minutes total—human solo?
 Two days.